-In this post, we’ll explore the purpose of the email for ecommerce within your marketing mix, namely – is email most effective for new customer acquisition or for remarketing to existing customers.
+In this post, we’ll explore the purpose of email for eCommerce within your marketing mix, namely – is email most effective for new customer acquisition or for re-marketing to existing customers.

 We’ll start by tackling the acquisition front.

-When most people think about email marketing and customer acquisition, they immediately think, “you mean, buying or renting email lists?”
+When most people think about email marketing and customer acquisition, the first thing that comes to their mind is, “you mean, buying or renting email lists?”

-It’s easy to see why people think this, after all, the direct response marketing industry prior to the web relied heavily on direct mail – which necessitates purchasing of segmented lists of prospects.
+It’s easy to see why people think this.
+After all, the direct response marketing industry relied heavily on direct mail prior to the web – which required purchasing segmented lists of prospects.

-There’s certainly opportunity to grow your email list through active acquisition efforts, and get new customers.
+There’s certainly an opportunity and strategies to grow your email list through active acquisition efforts and get new customers.
 If done correctly, you can see a positive ROI for your efforts.

-That being said, in our experience, the most powerful function of email marketing for ecommerce shops is as a customer retention channel.
-We’ll talk about the various functions email serves in retention below.
+That being said, in our experience, the most powerful property of (email) marketing for eCommerce is a customer retention channel.

 You are probably already familiar with the fact that the cost of acquiring a new customer is multiple times higher than the cost of retaining an existing customer (4-6x is a commonly cited statistic).

-Luckily, as an ecommerce merchant, you can effectively use email marketing as a fabulous channel for retaining your existing customers and extending their lifetime value by remarketing to them.
+Luckily, as an eCommerce merchant, you can effectively use email marketing as a fabulous channel to win back your customers and extend their lifetime value.